-Solution - To answer these questions without hunting down documents and sifting through files, you need a centralized work order tracking system that surfaces data in real-time.
+To answer these questions without hunting down documents and sifting through files, you need a centralized work order tracking system that surfaces data in real time.

-By centralizing your work orders and programming your priorities into the system, work requests can automatically be converted to work orders, and those orders can be triaged and assigned to available crews without delay.
-A central, flexible data repository also allows you to attach all manner of supporting documents, from images to standard operating procedures to manufacturers’ manuals.
-With the right information in the hands of the right people, priority tasks advance without unnecessary bottlenecks.
+By centralizing your work orders, you can seamlessly convert work requests into data-packed work orders, which you can then prioritize and assign to available crews.
+A central, flexible database also allows you to attach all manner of supporting documents, from images to standard operating procedures to manufacturers’ manuals.
+With the right information in the hands of the right people, priority tasks finally get done.

 One simple reason for this requirement is that work orders should only be assigned to technicians who have the qualifications to complete them.
-If a technician hasn’t been trained on a specific task—and if including instructions in the work order isn’t sufficient—they’ll need to undergo formal training.
-Of course, it’s far better to understand this need ahead of time than to realize the lack of training upon receiving a work request.
+If a technician hasn’t been trained for a specific task, and if including instructions in the work order isn’t sufficient, they need formal training.
+Of course, it’s far better to understand this need ahead of time than to realize it right when the work request comes in.

-Finally, as far as equipment maintenance is concerned, properly trained operators deliver better asset ROI.
+Finally, as far as equipment maintenance is concerned, properly trained operators deliver better asset return on investment (ROI).
 They can do more work in less time with a given piece of machinery, and their efficient operation of that machinery leads to less wear and tear.
 This benefit alone is reason enough for maintenance managers to take as proactive a role as possible in keeping their technicians’ training up to date.

-Solution - While training management may seem only tangentially related to asset management, it’s all a part of the same puzzle: improving productivity, safety, and asset performance within the enterprise.
-For this reason, large companies need to consider enterprise asset management systems, which allow maintenance managers and other business leaders to track a variety of related metrics.
+While training management may only seem tangentially related to asset management, it’s all a part of the same goal: improving productivity, safety, and asset performance within the enterprise.
+So, large companies need to consider enterprise asset management systems, which allow maintenance managers and other business leaders to track a variety of related metrics.

-The good news is that all of the challenges and obstacles are easy to manage with the right EAM software.
-ManagerPlus Lightning is a full-featured EAM software from iOFFICE that is the best tool to help you meet these challenges.
+The good news is that all the challenges and obstacles are easy to manage with the right EAM software.
+ManagerPlus Lightning is a full-featured EAM software that is the best tool to help you meet these challenges.